Highlights

 Lisbon: Visit the cloisters of Jerónimos Monastery with its beautiful Manueline architecture, reflecting Portugal's trade over the centuries and UNESCO World Heritage Site.

-Lagos: Explore this coastal town nestled on Meia Praia, with your Travel Director.
+Lagos: Stroll through this coastal town nestled on Meia Praia, with your Travel Director.

 Évora: Explore this UNESCO World Heritage Site guided by your Local Expert and see the famous Roman Temple.
 While sightseeing, witness the fascinating cathedral and be charmed by its mix of Romanesque and Gothic architecture.